 Put the stock on the workbench and bring the marked area under the blade.
-If you don’t have to make repeated cuts, then feel free to fix the 4x4 to your workbench to avoid a kickback.
+If you don’t have to make repeated cuts, then feel free to fix the 4×4 to your workbench to avoid a kickback.

 - Start your saw while the head is in its upright resting position.
-Bring it down slowly towards the mark, while firmly pushing down on the side of the 4x4 to give it more stability.
+Bring it down slowly towards the mark while firmly pushing down on the side of the 4×4 to give it more stability.

-By pushing the blade slowly into the wood, you’re minimizing the risk of a kickback.
+- By pushing the blade slowly into the wood, you’re minimizing the risk of a kickback.
 After you make your cut on the first side, bring the blade back up and stop the saw.
 Flip the stock to expose another marked area and repeat the cutting process.

-As you can see, it can take a lot of time to cut a 4x4 with a 10” miter saw for two reasons.
+As you can see, it can take a lot of time to cut a 4×4 with a 10” miter saw for two reasons.
 First of all, the saw lacks the necessary torque for such thick pieces of wood.
 Secondly, in order to create a relatively smooth, clean, and accurate cut, you have to cut from all four sides.

-One of the biggest mistakes that people make is adjusting the blade guard in such a way so that they can push the blade through in a single pass or two passes.
-It may be faster but not ideal if you want to avoid rough cuts and even damaging the miter saw.
+One of the biggest mistakes that people make is adjusting the blade guard in such a way that they can push the blade through in a single pass or two passes.
+It may be faster, but not ideal if you want to avoid rough cuts and even damaging the miter saw.

 It will take practice to get equal cuts on all four sides for a clean cut.
-It’s also something that will depend on the design of your saw and the quality of the blade guard.
+It’s also something that will depend on the design of your saw and the construction of the blade guard.

-Now that you no longer have to wonder if it’s possible to utilize a 10-inch miter saw cut a 4x4, would you still dare try it?
+Now that you no longer have to wonder if it’s possible to utilize a 10-inch miter saw to cut a 4×4, would you still dare try it?
 It’s a difficult cut, even if you use the recommended method previously outlined.